-You know that uncomfortable and guilty feeling when you return home after a long absence?
-The dust, the musty smell of the shelves, the eerie darkness in the hallway.
+You know that uncomfortable feeling when you return home after a long absence?
+The dust, the musty air, the eerie darkness in the hallway.
 This is what being back to blogging feels like for a girl overtasked with school, work and trying to live by the rules of a new city.

-And speaking of new rules, a while ago, a classmate shared this on a social networking site:
+And speaking of new rules, a while ago, I stumbled on this:

-Huh?
 Who does this?
-If most of us tried to be helpful, honest, inspiring, necessary – and kind, let’s not forget kind – when we talk, we’d be dead or at least deathly quiet (with the exception of the enlightened people who don’t talk much anyway.
+If most of us tried to be helpful, honest, inspiring, necessary – and kind, let’s not forget kind – when we talk, we’d be dead or quiet (enlightened people don’t talk much, by the way.
 Coincidence?).

 But this acronym, THINK before you speak, is applicable to us all – and I’m the first to admit it.
 Everybody puts their foot in their mouth once in a while.
 We speak to show off or to punish others, we speak because it’s too quiet otherwise, we defend when no offense was dealt.

 Many of us blurt something out first, then inspect the damage later.
-But there comes a time when one can no longer blame the alcohol for suggesting a wig to a balding man.
-Or chalk up an accusatory text message to sleep deprivation.
-Or announce to a foreign acquaintance that their name in Russian means “So you’ve finally taken a shower, have ya?”
+But there comes a time when one can no longer blame alcohol for suggesting a wig to a balding man.
+Or chalk up a text message to sleep deprivation.
+Or announce to a foreign acquaintance that their name in Russian means “So you’ve finally taken a shower!”
 Relationship Building 101: don’t say these things.
 Just.
 Stop.
 Talking.
 (Yup, I’ve said those things.)

 Dale Carnegie’s How to Make Friends and Influence People in the Digital Age teaches one thing: be nice.
 Treat people as if they’re your friends.
 Don’t be a tool.